 However, there is a way to "clear the decks" and improve the outcome of the planning process.
 We think a ZERO based state mind set is needed.
 I came to this realisation in a recent book by Jonny Steinberg - A MAN OF GOOD HOPE ISBN: 978-1-86842-321-7 - an eBook on Amazon.

-This a story about Asad Abdullah.
+This story is about Asad Abdullah.
 Betrayed by everyone in the chaos of the civil war in Mogadishu his relationship to others became sceptical and tactical - living hand to mouth - day to day.
-To escape his reality, he walked the length of Africa to Johannesburg - South Africa, the land of legendary milk and honey, with streets paved with gold ~ to find a land more violent than he had ever imagined.
+To escape his reality, he walked the length of Africa to Cape Town - South Africa, the land of legendary milk and honey, with streets paved with gold ~ to find a land more violent than he had ever imagined.
 A frightful set of circumstances that could easily be the catalyst for a destroyed life.
 But, even though the circumstances that are believed to define humanity are stripped away, and all things that are necessary for happiness and self fulfilment are no more, there is still hope.
 Starting from a ZERO sum, dreams and desires andthe drive to leave something of a legacy - some permanent mark of our existence.

 What that story Highlighted was;